fhardison/greek-early-church/README.md

 # Greek Early Church

-Lemmatization of To the Newly Baptized by Clement of Alexandria

 In this repo you will find the text and lemmatisation of the following works:

 * _To the Newly Baptized_ by Clement of Alexandria.
 * _Paschal Homily_ by John Chrysostom

 These texts are being prepared as part of the [Greek Learner Texts Project](https://greek-learner-texts.org/).